elastisys/compliantkubernetes/docs/user-guide/additional-services/redis.md

   name: $CONFIG_MAP
   namespace: $NAMESPACE
 data:
+  # REDIS_CLUSTER_NAME is the name of the Redis Cluster.
+You need to know the name to label your Pods correctly for network access.
+  REDIS_CLUSTER_NAME: $REDIS_CLUSTER_NAME

   # REDIS_SENTINEL_HOST represents a cluster-scoped Redis Sentinel host, which only makes sense inside the Kubernetes cluster.
   # E.g., rfs-redis-cluster.redis-system
   REDIS_SENTINEL_HOST: $REDIS_SENTINEL_HOST